Archduke Leopold Johann of Austria: Death and burial

 The ailing Leopold Johann died in Vienna on 4 November 1716 aged seven months.
-The hope that the child would remain healthy, since there was no close relationship between his mother Elisabeth Christine and the imperial family, which was not a matter of course according to the marriage policy of the House of Habsburg (Pedigree collapse), was not fulfilled.
+The hope that the child would remain healthy, since there was no close relationship between his mother Elisabeth Christine and the imperial family (which was not a matter of course in the marriage policy of the House of Habsburg), was not fulfilled.
 Charles VI was deeply affected by the death of his son, as evidenced by the lack of entries in his diaries from the death of Leopold Johann until the end of 1716.

-The burial was based from the 1668 burial ceremony of Archduke Ferdinand Wenzel (28 September 1667 – 13 January 1668), the first-born son of Leopold I, Holy Roman Emperor.
+The burial was based on the 1668 burial ceremony of Archduke Ferdinand Wenzel (28 September 1667 – 13 January 1668), the first-born son of Leopold I, Holy Roman Emperor.
 On the morning of 5 November 1716, the body was buried in the presence of the Oberhofmeister Anton Florian, Prince of Liechtenstein, the Lady-in-waiting Sabine Christina, Countess of Starhemberg, three imperial physicians and the body surgeon Heinrich Cöster, who opened the corpse for conservation.
 The internal organs and the heart were removed and the corpse was embalmed.
 The child's body was then placed on a catafalque in the Antecamera, the Virtue Hall (Tugendsaal) of the Hofburg, and blessed by the court and Imperial Court and Castle priest (K.u.k.
 Hof- und Burgpfarre).
 He wore a crown of flowers and around his neck the small chain of the Order of the Golden Fleece.
 The large fleece necklace and the Archducal hat lay on a silver cushion.

-The silver urn with the removed heart and the copper urn with the entrails were taken to St. Stephen's Cathedral in Vienna on the same day and placed in the Ducal Crypt.
+The silver urn containing the heart and the copper urn with the entrails were taken to St. Stephen's Cathedral in Vienna on the same day and placed in the Ducal Crypt.
 In the evening at 11:00 p.m. the body was consecrated again and led with a large entourage to the Capuchin Church.
 The coffin was blessed for the last time and opened in the presence of the Oberhofmeister and the Oberkammerer to show the body.
-Six capuchin priests then brought the coffin into the Imperial Crypt.
+Six Capuchin priests then brought the coffin into the Imperial Crypt.